CMSDASAtLPC/LongExerciseSUSYDisappearingTracks/README.md

 ### 3.a) Tracking variables

 In the following, we will be working with ntuples which contain a selection of useful tracking variables.
-They have been created from AOD and minAOD datasets which you've used in the previous section.
+They have been created from AOD and miniAOD datasets which you've used in the previous section.
 For this section in particular, ntuples which only contain tracks are used.
 From each event in the considered datasets, tracks with pT>10 GeV were stored in the ntuple.

 Let's start by having a look at some of the tracking variables of signal tracks:
 ```